What's the length of the spiral from a vinyl record (or a paper towel roll)

 Therefore, the quantity 2pa is

-[parts of the groove, rather] on a vinyl record.
+or the distance between adjacent parts of the groove on a vinyl record.

 When the polar coordinates (r,q) of a point